People

 She plays a key role in programming and curating work, and designing programmes for Music Network.
 Alongside managing artist liaison, artist support schemes and special projects she also focuses on building and maintaining relationships with cultural organisations and other stakeholders.

 Deirdre holds a B.Eng (UCC) and an M.A. in vocal performance (CIT CSM).
 She has performed extensively on the national and international stage as a soprano soloist, professional choral singer and also as a traditional violinist and singer.
 She is the inspiration behind the popular choral website, Choirs Can.
 As both a performer and project curator across a wide range of genres, she has managed many tours and projects within Ireland and abroad.
-With experience on both sides of the performance platform, Deirdre brings a wealth of expertise to the role of Programmes Manager.
+With experience on both sides of the performance platform, Deirdre brings a wealth of expertise to the role of Head of Programmes.

 Ciarán Kilbride